-You can write logs to Stackdriver Logging from Python applications by using the Python logging handler included with the Stackdriver Logging client library, or by using the client library to access the API directly.
+You can write logs to Logging from Python applications by using the Python logging handler included with the Logging client library, or by using Cloud Logging API Cloud client library for Python directly.

 Before you begin